Phaseolus vulgaris: Toxicity

 The toxic compound phytohaemagglutinin, a lectin, is present in many common bean varieties but is especially concentrated in red kidney beans.
 White kidney beans contain about a third as much phytohaemagglutinin as the red variety; broad beans (Vicia faba) contain 5–10% of the amount that red kidney beans contain.

-Phytohaemagglutinin can be inactivated by cooking beans for ten minutes at boiling point (100 °C, 212 °F).
-Insufficient cooking, such as in a slow cooker at 80 °C/176 °F, is insufficient to deactivate all toxins.
-To safely cook the beans, the U.S. Food and Drug Administration (FDA) recommends boiling for 30 minutes to ensure they reach a sufficient temperature for long enough to destroy the toxin completely.
-For dry beans, the FDA also recommends an initial soak of at least five hours in water, which should then be discarded.
-Outbreaks of poisoning have been associated with cooking kidney beans in slow cookers.
+Phytohaemagglutinin can be inactivated by a two-step process.
+The United States Food and Drug Administration recommends soaking the dry beans for at least five hours in water, which should then be discarded; this first step is largely for reducing indigestible carbohydrates.
+Then boiling the hydrated (wet, soft) beans for 30 minutes to ensure they reach a sufficient temperature for long enough to destroy the toxin completely.

+Outbreaks of poisoning have been associated with cooking kidney beans in slow cookers at 80 °C/176 °F, which is insufficient to deactivate all toxins.

 The primary symptoms of phytohaemagglutinin poisoning are nausea, vomiting, and diarrhea.
 Onset is from one to three hours after consumption of improperly prepared beans, and symptoms typically resolve within a few hours.
 Consumption of as few as four or five raw, soaked kidney beans can cause symptoms.
 Canned red kidney beans are safe to use immediately, as they have already been cooked.

 Beans are high in purines, which are metabolized to uric acid.
 Uric acid is not a toxin but may promote the development or exacerbation of gout.
 However, more recent research has questioned this association, finding that moderate intake of purine-rich foods is not associated with an increased risk of gout.